- Find a Trail

 - Get Involved

-Note: Portions of the Rend Trail are closed due to a bridge repair.
+Closure Notice: Starting in September 2014, portions of the Rend Trail are closed due to a bridge repair.
 The trail is closed 1.27 miles in from the Minden trailhead or 1.96 miles in from the Thurmond trailhead.
-According to the trail's official website, this portion of the trail may be closed for several years.
+The trail manager's official site continues to list the closure as of March 2021 - users should consult the official site before planning their trail outing.

 With breathtaking scenery, numerous bridges and several impressive overlooks, it is no wonder that the wide, well-maintained Rend Trail (formerly known as the Thurmond-Minden Trail) is one of the most popular trails in the New River Gorge National River area.
 The trail traces the Arbuckle Branch railroad corridor along the banks of three rushing waterways from the old mining community of Minden to the old railroad town of Thurmond.
 Though the Arbuckle Branch, built in 1906, was abandoned long ago, you can still see evidence of coal mining along this route.